lamdu/lamdu/README.md

 * Type "**`1`**" and press **space** for the `True` branch.
 * Type "**`x*f x  -1 `**" and press **space**.
   Again, Lamdu auto-completes: `f` becomes `fac`.
-* If need be, tell Lamdu that we are through defining the function.
-  If any portion of the definition is in a colored perimeter, this means that the function is still open for editing, in which case Lamdu will not allow the function to run.
-  In such a case, navigate to each colored box with the cursor keys and press **space**.
-  The space takes the selected portion of the definition out of "editing mode".
-  You may also need a combination of
-  1) leaving the selection and coming back in,
-  2) **escape** and
-  3) **space**.
-  Fiddle until it's happy.
-  If you hit a wrong button in the process, recall that Ctrl-Z is an option.
-  *Note that this step will be removed soon due to new design choices.*

 We've now written the function.
 Let's use it.